hfierros/triangle/ReadMe.md

 ```

 There is also  a new dependency/plugin added to the pom.xml file:
 Jacoco.
-This plugins generates a test coverage report.
+This plugin generates a test coverage report.

 Open the file `target/site/jacoco/index.html` with your browser, after the
 test has ran.